 1. Offer a free multi-day email course to get subscribers!

 Come on now, be serious: is MORE email really a thing people want?
 Like, a new one every single day for a week?
 Especially when you know it’s just going to be the same generic bullshit available on every other site you sign up to?
 AND you know every email is going to be long?
 No thanks.
 Any time I’ve signed up for something like this I’ve lost interest before the second email’s arrived.
-When people are excitedly researching stuff – such as how to become a freelance writer – and they find your email opt-in, they probably are excited to get their hands on it.
+When people are excitedly researching stuff and they find your email opt-in, they probably are excited to get their hands on it.
 But, well, when I’m in that frame of mind, I want to devour everything IMMEDIATELY – and if you make me wait five days, I’m not going to get through it.
 Just give me that shit now, and give it to me as a PDF so I don’t feel like I’m spending my entire life in Gmail.

 2. Put your opt-in box above the fold